nv78/Autonomous-Intelligence/backend/LEADERBOARD_API.md

 ## How It Works

-1. **Browse Leaderboards**: View current model rankings by language and metric
+1. **Browse Leaderboards**: View current model rankings by language and metric at `/evaluations`
-2. **Submit Your Model**: Upload CSV with translation results
+2. **Submit Your Model**: Upload CSV with translation results via "Submit Model to Leaderboard" button
 3. **Get Evaluated**: System calculates BLEU/BERTScore against FLORES+ references
 4. **See Results**: Your model appears in real-time leaderboard rankings